SVCREATES Arts Relief & Recovery FundFunding Solutions to Address Immediate Challenges

 SVCREATES and partner funders have established the SVCREATES Arts Relief & Recovery Fund to provide immediate relief grants for artists and arts organizations in SVCREATES‘ grant portfolio who have been particularly negatively impacted by COVID-19, and to help arts organizations maintain essential functions, pay artists, retain core staff, and continue engagement with primary audiences and the community throughout the current public health crisis.
 These funds are designed to augment and bridge the timing of support from government resources and will give priority to arts organizations with limited reserves, fundraising capacity, or access to other external resources.

-As of April 30, we have provided nearly $200K to over 100 individual artists.
+As of October 1, 2020, we will have provided over $400K to over 100 individual artists and dozens of arts organizations.
 Additional investments will be made to arts organizations as funds are raised.

 Our deepest appreciation to funders who have partnered with us on this effort: